roemvaar/cs_notes/docs/computer_systems/c.md

 output: hello.o

 4) Linker: Linking is the final step of compilation.
-The linker merges all the object code from multiple modules into a single one.
-If we are using a function from libraries, linker will link our code with that library function code.
+The linker merges all the object code from multiple modules into one.
+If we use a function from libraries, the linker will link our code with that library function code.

-In static linking, the linker makes a copy of all used library functions to the executable file.
+In static linking, the linker copies all used library functions to the executable file.
-In dynamic linking, the code is not copied, it is donde by just placing the name of the library in the binary file.
+In dynamic linking, the code is not copied; it is done by just placing the library's name in the binary file.

-## **Difference between a switch and an if statement**
+## Difference between a switch and an if statement

-## **Common problems - segmentation fault, memory leaks**
+## Common problems - segmentation fault, memory leaks

-## **C reserved words - const (in parameters), extern, private, volatile, static (variables), etc. for both variables and functions.**
+## C reserved words - const (in parameters), extern, private, volatile, static (variables), etc. for both variables and functions.

-**Static Functions:** Static functions in C are functions that are restricted to the same file in which they are defined.
-The functions in C are by default global.
-If we want to limit the scope of the function, we use the keyword static before the function.
-Doing so, restricts the scope of the function in other files, and the function remains callable only in the file in which it is defined.
+**Static Functions:** Static functions in C are restricted to the same file in which they are defined.
+The functions in C are, by default, global.
+If we want to limit the function's scope, we use the keyword static before the function.
+Doing so restricts the scope of the function in other files, and the function remains callable only in the file in which it is defined.

-## **Pointers to functions**
+## Pointers to functions

-## **Libraries**
+## Libraries

 Libraries are collections of precompiled functions that have been written to be reusable.
-Typically, they consists of sets of related functions to perform a common task.
+Typically, they consist of sets of related functions to perform a common task.

-The C compiler (or more exactly, the linker) needs to be told which libraries to search, because by default it searches only the standard C library.
+The C compiler (or, more exactly, the linker) needs to be told which libraries to search because, by default, it searches only the standard C library.

 A library filename always starts with lib.
 Then follow the part indicating what library this is (like c for the C library, or m for the mathematical library).
 The last part starts with a dot (.), and specifies the type of library: